-This month on #fertility inspiration I am integrating science with nature.
+This month I am discussing hormone laboratory tests – functional testing.
 I began this month discussing the use of moonstone crystals but am continuing with a simple guide to 5 of the many functional laboratory tests to assess fertility, methylation, oestrogen metabolism and stress that I regularly use in clinic.
 Of course, all clients who come to see me receive a personalised fertility programme which includes in-house health screening.
 These functional tests are simple add-on’s (if you like) which are used to assess specific health matters scientifically.
 Please do not think that here at Creation Fertility we expect you to require all these tests – you many not need any of them.
 This article is simply to help educate and understand some of their benefits.
 In truth there are many other functional laboratory tests I consider too but I shall discuss these another day!

 Hormone laboratory test 1: AMH – and AMH/FSH

 What it is : This is a simple blood test.

 Why do it: All women are born with their eggs.
 Unlike sperm we don’t produce additional eggs throughout our lifetime.
 So – once you have reached puberty you begin to reduce your egg reserve with each natural monthly cycle.
 The average age for a woman to become a mother in USA is 26 years of age – and 30 in the UK although it’s 40 around where I live.